 |Arabic into English||English into Arabic/Arabic into English|

 |Italian into English||English into Italian/Italian into English|

 |Spanish into English||English into Spanish/Spanish into English|

 In order to cater for the requirements of the profession, we offer two programme variants:

-- MACITS - 2 languages: Students train to work from two foreign languages into their mother tongue.
-For example, if your mother tongue is English, you might work from French and German into English.
+- MACITS - 2 languages: Students train to work from two foreign languages into English.
+For example, you might work from French and German into English.
 More information on modules and timetables.

-- MACITS - Bidirectional: Students train to work both ways between one foreign language and their mother tongue.
-For example, if your mother tongue is Chinese, you would work from English into Chinese and from Chinese into English.
+- MACITS - Bidirectional: Students train to work both ways between one foreign language and English.
+For example, you might work from English into Chinese and from Chinese into English.
 More information on modules and timetables.

 Training as an interpreter provides you with the opportunity to develop your language skills in a professional context and embark on a career that is as challenging as it is rewarding.